godbout/TetraPack/README.md

 # WHAT IS AVAILABLE NOW? #

 * a cool macro to add a semicolon (;) at the end of a line and to go to the next line afterward (ok, it's like the command+return on Mac but with adding a (;) at the end of the line)
+* a cool macro to just add a semicolon (;) at the end of a line, WITHOUT going to return.
+Sounds gay but actually I find it pretty useful in my workflow, when you're correcting something rather than writing a bunch of lines of code.

 # WHAT IS COMING NEXT? #

 * go to next closing bracket
 * go to previous opening bracket
+* any ideas of what you would find useful?